openresty/echo-nginx-module/README.markdown

 **context:** *location*

+**phase:** *content*

-Just like the [echo_location_async](http://wiki.nginx.org/NginxHttpEchoModule#echo_location_async) directive, but `echo_location` issues subrequests *in series* rather than in parallel.
+Just like the [echo_location_async](http://wiki.nginx.org/HttpEchoModule#echo_location_async) directive, but `echo_location` issues subrequests *in series* rather than in parallel.
 That is, the content handler directives following this directive won't be executed until the subrequest issued by this directive completes.

-The final response body is almost always equivalent to the case when [echo_location_async](http://wiki.nginx.org/NginxHttpEchoModule#echo_location_async) is used instead, only if timing variables is used in the outputs.
+The final response body is almost always equivalent to the case when [echo_location_async](http://wiki.nginx.org/HttpEchoModule#echo_location_async) is used instead, only if timing variables is used in the outputs.

 Consider the following example: